3 reasons NASA's Perseverance rover and going to Mars should matter to you

 There's some evidence that suggests our two nearest planetary neighbors, Mars and Venus, were once habitable.
 Today, they're both deadly places, though the dangers of Mars are at least theoretically manageable through technology and perhaps some ambitious terraforming.

-Perseverance will be landing in Jezero Crater, which is thought to have once been the site of a large river delta flowing into a crater lake.
+Perseverance landed in Jezero Crater, which is thought to have once been the site of a large river delta flowing into a crater lake.
 Conditions may have been right for life, which the rover hopes to find evidence of.

 But something happened.
 Mars lost much of its atmosphere and it dried up and became the colder, inhospitable world we know today.